Lockdowns to deal with Omicron cannot be ruled out – Neil Ferguson

 Professor Neil Ferguson said Omicron is likely to overtake the Delta variant before Christmas.

-Introducing a UK-wide lockdown to deal with the threat of the Omicron variant cannot be ruled out, although the current threat is unclear, a member of the Scientific Advisory Group for Emergencies (Sage) has said.
+A UK-wide lockdown to deal with the threat of the Omicron variant of coronavirus cannot be ruled out, although the current threat is unclear, a member of the Scientific Advisory Group for Emergencies (Sage) has said.

-Professor Neil Ferguson from Imperial College London, whose data was instrumental to the UK going into lockdown in March 2020, said the variant was concerning but it was still unknown what its impact will be on severe disease.
+Professor Neil Ferguson from Imperial College London, whose data was instrumental to the UK going into lockdown in March 2020, said the variant is concerning but it is still unknown what its impact will be on severe disease.

+It came as Dr Mike Ryan, from the World Health Organisation (WHO), told the AFP news agency that existing Covid-19 vaccines should still protect people who contract Omicron from severe illness.

+He also said initial data suggests that Omicron does not make people sicker than Delta and other strains.
+“If anything, the direction is towards less severity,” he said.

 “It’s likely to overtake Delta before Christmas at this rate, precisely when is hard to say.